2005 Oklahoma State Cowboys football team

 The 2005 Oklahoma State Cowboys football team represented Oklahoma State University during the 2005 NCAA Division I-A football season.
 They participated as members of the Big 12 Conference in the South Division.
 They played their home games at Boone Pickens Stadium in Stillwater, Oklahoma.
 They were coached by head coach Mike Gundy.

+Until 2024, this was the last time that the Cowboys had a losing season in football and became ineligible for a bowl game.